Comparisons12 min read

 Customer Support

-Coinbase has invested heavily in support infrastructure.
-They offer phone support — which is genuinely rare in crypto and shouldn't be taken for granted — plus live chat and email, backed by an extensive help center.
-Response times have improved dramatically since 2022, when they were, honestly, terrible.
+Coinbase has poured real resources into support.
+They offer phone support — genuinely rare in crypto and something you shouldn't take for granted — plus live chat and email with a solid help center.
+Response times improved dramatically since 2022, when they were honestly terrible.
 They're not perfect, but for a crypto exchange, they're well above average.

 Edge: Coinbase